Mohammadbinshahid/Team4_Capstone_Project/README.md

     * CRS_ARR_TIME
       * **Description**: This is the scheduled arrival time of the flight.
       * **Rationale**: This feature can be dropped in future iterations based on the acceptance criteria of the Machine learning model.
-  * These are the remaining features:
+  * **These are the remaining features that were considered to improve the accuracy score of the machine learning model but were not implemented since their values are not known in advance by the user**:
     * TAIL_NUM
       * **Description**: This is the aircrafts's identification code.
       * **Rationale**: This could potentially be associated with the age of the aircraft on there after the time required for maintenance prior to departure.